philipturner/home-built-stm/README.md

 _The wood shavings after milling a straight line, and before cleaning the area._

 I'm saving the code for each test procedure in a separate CNC file.
 They are named `example4.FNC`, `example5.FNC`, and `example6.FNC`.
-When I'm done for today, I'll rip them off the PC and upload to the repository.
+When I'm done for today, I'll rip them off the PC and upload them to the repository.